Steven-Grevera/ENC4265/manual.md

 *Figure 139: Image of The Trauma's chasing after the player in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

-It is highly advised not to trap a Trauma in a barrier, as doing so will result in it multiplying on Deluge difficulty and it’s best to get in a habit of not having to barrier it to deal with it now, as to not make the mistake later down the line.
+It is highly advised not to trap a Trauma in a barrier, as doing so will result in it multiplying on Deluge difficulty and it’s best to get in the habit of not having to barrier it to deal with it now, as to not make the mistake later down the line.

 ![image](https://github.com/user-attachments/assets/0601f7b2-1759-4af5-94ad-0f8cd36e50ba)
-*Figure 140: Image of The Trauma's chasing after the player in black and white and up close in The Sea of Reminiscence.
+*Figure 140: Image of The Trauma chasing after the player in black and white and up close in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/d30e3de5-0afe-4c76-957d-3624ff9cfc91)
- *Figure 141: Image of the greater sea and it's darkness when you use a Star Hourglass item in The Sea of Reminiscence.
+*Figure 141: Image of the greater sea and its darkness when you use a Star Hourglass item in The Sea of Reminiscence.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/bbe4a168-575b-4ee5-be8d-dde92e32a6bd)
-*Figure 142: Image of how large sections outside the map disappear when you use a Star Hourglass item in The Sea of Reminiscence Turning it into darkness.
+*Figure 142: Image of how large sections outside the map disappear when you use a Star Hourglass item in The Sea of Reminiscence, Turning it into darkness.
 Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/cbd425ec-caab-4dc9-b436-eb2e2fa56479)
 *Figure 143: Image of the light above, which is only visible in The Sea of Reminiscence's exit of the corridor.
 Image Taken By: Steven Grevera*